This post was most recently updated on October 4th, 2022.2 min read.

-This post describes the fix to error “No Entity Framework provider found for the ADO.NET provider with invariant name ‘System.Data.SqlClient'”, which Visual Studio throws at your face when you try to run an application on any Windows-based system (or which you’ve dug out of event logs).
-Also, you’re probably using Entity Framework in your project.
+This post describes the fix to error “No Entity Framework provider found for the ADO.NET provider with invariant name ‘System.Data.SqlClient’“, which Visual Studio throws at your face when you try to run an application on any Windows-based system (or which you’ve dug out of event logs).
+Also, your application is probably built on .NET Framework and Entity Framework.

 When debugging/running your code, somewhere in your code where you’re supposed to access the database using Entity Framework, you get an error like this:

 An exception of type 'System.InvalidOperationException' occurred in EntityFramework.dll but was not handled in user code Additional information: No Entity Framework provider found for the ADO.NET provider with invariant name 'System.Data.SqlClient'.
 Make sure the provider is registered in the 'entityFramework' section of the application config file.
 See http://go.microsoft.com/fwlink/?LinkId=260882 for more information.